Amid the coronavirus pandemic, the 2020 election season promises to be like no other New Englanders have experienced.

 More than two dozen general election candidates for state legislature and registrar of voters were also decided.

-Mainers can vote early in the general election, either by mail or by heading to the polls in person from Oct.
-5 through Oct.
+Mainers can vote early in the general election, either by mail or by heading to the polls in person through Oct.
 29. Absentee ballot requests can be made online by the deadline on Oct.
 29 at 5 p.m.
 Ballots must be filled out and sent to the local municipal clerk, or to the Secretary of State, Division of Elections, by 8 p.m. on Election Day.

 State primaries were held in Maine on July 14 after being delayed from the original June 9 date due to the coronavirus pandemic.